Academic Paper Scraper avatar

 Share

 Search and retrieve academic papers from Semantic Scholar (226M+ papers) and arXiv.
-Get titles, authors, abstracts, AI-generated summaries, citation counts, DOIs, and open access PDFs as clean JSON.
-API-based -- no browser needed, no bot detection issues, fast and reliable.
-MCP-ready for AI agent integration.
+Get titles, abstracts, AI summaries, citation counts, DOIs, and open-access PDFs as clean JSON.
+Batch search across multiple queries in one run.
+No API key, no browser, no proxies.

 What does it do?